evnlme/evnlme.github.io/lists.md

 * _Thinking, Fast and Slow_ by Daniel Kahneman.
 * _Gödel, Escher, Bach_ by Douglas Hofstadter.
 * _Gut Check_ by Steven R. Gundry.
 If disease starts in the gut, we should take steps to ensure our microbiomes are healthy.
+* _The Ape that Understood the Universe: How the Mind and Culture Evolve_ by Steve Stewart-Williams.

 ## Stories